Chariots of the Gods?: Response to claims of extraterrestrials from ancient petroglyphs and geoglyphs ("The inkblot hypothesis")

+Response to claims of Mayan ruler Kʼinich Janaabʼ Pakal being an astronaut ("The inkblot hypothesis")

+In Von Däniken's book, he claims that the figure of Mayan king Kʼinich Janaabʼ Pakal, depicted on a sarcophagus at the Mayan Temple of the Inscriptions in the ancient city of Palenque, is a depiction of an astronaut with an oxygen mask and antennae and is therefore an extraterrestrial astronaut.
+Feder's response to this is that as with the Nazca Lines, this is another example of Von Däniken's own interpretation of the image on the sarcophagus lid which lacks any understanding of Mayan culture, history, religious beliefs, art or cosmogony.

+Feder states that the depiction is clear among scholars of Mayan cosmogony and culture that it depicts the king poised between life and death on his journey to the afterlife and that Von Däniken's book is wholly ignorant of the Mayan perspective or culture.
+Feder also cites the large amount of evidence that has been uncovered about the king, some of which had been detailed on the sarcophagus in question, including his ancestors, accomplishments during his time as ruler.
+Feder lamented that the story of Pakal did not need to be explained by extraterrestrial origins due to the large body of evidence in archeology and history which has detailed a vibrant history and image of the ruler.

 Plagiarism controversies

 Soon after the publication of Chariots of the Gods?, von Däniken was accused of stealing the ideas of French author Robert Charroux.

 A 2004 article in Skeptic magazine states that von Däniken plagiarized many of the book's concepts from The Morning of the Magicians, that this book in turn was heavily influenced by the Cthulhu Mythos, and that the core of the ancient astronaut theory originates in H. P. Lovecraft's stories "The Call of Cthulhu" and At the Mountains of Madness.

 Discredited artifact

 One artifact offered as evidence in the book has been disclaimed by von Däniken himself.
 Chariots asserts that a supposedly rust-free iron pillar in India was evidence of extraterrestrial influence, but von Däniken admitted in a Playboy interview that the pillar was man-made and that as far as supporting his theories goes "we can forget about this iron thing."
 Neither this nor any other discredited evidence, however, has been removed from subsequent editions of Chariots of the Gods?